intelligentnet/ndarray-inverse/README.md

 Installing external code to calculate inverses was clunky and painful.
 Hence this little trait.
-It's 'reasonably' quick for small Matrices, a dedicated library, even on a CPU is ~5x faster for bigger Matrices, as you would expect.
+It's 'reasonably' quick for small Matrices, a dedicated library, even on a CPU is much faster for bigger Matrices, as you would expect.
 Relatively small matrices / infrequent need for inverses are the use case here.
 With huge matrices for Machine Learning, you would be using iterative/approximate methods anyway, such as gradient decent.